ePages-de/epages-devportal/README.md

 This project comprises different licenses.
 The editorial content in the folders

 * assets/img/pages/headers/public,
-* posts/ and
+* assets/img/pages/index,
-* site/
+* posts/,
-* beyond-essence
+* beyond-essence,

-is licensed under CC-BY-4.0.
+and the related .html files are licensed under CC-BY-4.0.

 The content in the folders

 * assets/img/logos/,
+* assets/img/pages/about,
 * assets/img/pages/headers/private,
+* assets/img/pages/blog/images,
+* assets/img/pages/jobs,
-* assets/img/pages/blog/images
+* data,
 * resources

 may not be shared or adapted.

 The different fonts in the assets/fonts folder are licensed under their own respective licenses.
 All other content is licensed under MIT.